gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 ### **Taskcluster and Taskgraph: The Backbone of Firefox's Release Automation**

 - [**Taskcluster:**](https://taskcluster.net/) This robust framework underpins Mozilla's CI and release processes, including application signing.
-It's an versatile and scalable tool useful for constructing complex CI systems.
-For example, when code is added to Firefox, Taskcluster manages the testing tasks ensuring that the new code integrates into the existing codebase without disruptions.
+It's a versatile and scalable tool useful for constructing complex CI systems.
+For example, when code is added to Firefox, Taskcluster executes testing tasks that check if the codebase plus the new code work as intended.

 - [**Taskgraph:**](https://taskcluster-taskgraph.readthedocs.io/en/latest/) This Python library generates a directed acyclic graph (DAG) of tasks for Taskcluster.
 Visualize a DAG as a one-way street map without loops, guiding tasks forward until they are all complete.